Learn something new every day

-A moulded door is a popular door style for interior residential openings.
+A molded door is a popular door style for interior residential openings.
 Rather than solid wood or metal, these units consist of hardboard or composite materials with a series of panels or designs pressed into the face of the door.
-The moulded door mimics the appearance of a traditional stile and rail door, but comes with a much lower price and quick manufacturing time.
+The molded door mimics the appearance of a traditional stile and rail door, but comes with a much lower price and quick manufacturing time.

 Manufacturers start with a foam or particleboard core, then wrap the core with a layer of exterior skin.
 Depending on the model, the skin can be made from medium-density fiberboard or hardboard.
 Some models designed for exterior openings feature a thermoplastic skin that resists moisture and wear, but this type of design is less common.

 The skin is bonded to the core using special adhesives to form a single piece of material.
-Next, the entire unit is placed into a mould to create the desired appearance on the face of the moulded door.
-The mould applies both heat and a high level of pressure to the door so that when the mould is removed, the pattern remains on the door.
+Next, the entire unit is placed into a mold to create the desired appearance on the face of the molded door.
+The mold applies both heat and a high level of pressure to the door so that when the mold is removed, the pattern remains on the door.

 Consumers can choose from many different molded door designs, including traditional six-panel styles and more elaborate custom models.
 Some manufacturers prime and paint the doors before selling, while others sell them unfinished.
 Before installing these doors, buyers should seal the wood to minimize the risk of moisture and humidity damage.